-What’s not to like with a fun luau experience not far from Waikiki.
-This luau called is Ka Moana is held at the Sea Life Park and includes admission to the park grounds along with the Luau experience.
-With 3.5 hours of fun, go get a fantastic dinner show experience, free hula lessons and henna tattoo, craft making and other interactive activities during the event.
+What’s not to like with a fun luau experience a short drive from Waikiki at Waianae.
+This luau called is The Paradise Cove Luau lets you experience the luau through a traditional Hawaiian village experience.
+With 3.5 hours of fun, go get a fantastic dinner show experience, hukilau, free hula lessons and henna tattoo, craft making and other interactive activities during the event.

 Check out the details to this one of a kind luau experience here for more details, calendar and current prices.

 15. Visit Manoa Falls

 Located in the Honolulu area towards the university, Manoa falls is an easy hike through lush jungle area called Rainbow valley for all the rain and rainbows occurring daily.
 You’ll know when your close when you reach the rock cliff areas where Manoa falls cascades about 150 feet from the top to the basin area.
 When you are in the area already, check out the Lyon Arboretum which is close by.

 Check this website here for updates and timeframes that you can visit the falls during the week.